w-disaster/transcendent-multiclass/README.md

 A Non-Conformity Measure (NCM) based on Random Forest proximities, as presented [here](https://inria.hal.science/hal-01060649/document), has been implemented.
 Additionally, the confidence score function was modified to support multiple classes.

+For time reasons, the thresholding phase is left out of the scope, so it should be derived manually or using a user defined function.

 ## What is Transcend and Conformal Evaluation?

 Malware evolves rapidly which makes it hard---if not impossible---to